shichongfang/SHICHONG-FANG-/Assignment3/Tower Defense Project/README.md

 18. Add the function of update on the turret
 19. Control the turret to attack the enemy
 20. Improve the money change when update the turret
-21. Create a UI menu of the game project
+21. Create a UI menu of the game project.
-22.Debug the project and change some detail.
+22. Debug the project and change some detail.